ISRO Tested Its Critical Crew Escape Feature At Sriharikota Today

 As of now, the government has not cleared the Indian human space flight programme, which the ISRO estimates to cost upwards of $2.5 billion and would take about seven to 10 years after it gets clearance.

-As part of the fifth trial flight of the geo-synchronous satellite launch vehicle Mark III, India flew a dummy crew module that can carry two to three astronauts into space.
+As part of the first trial flight of the geo-synchronous satellite launch vehicle (GSLV) Mark III in 2014, India flew a dummy crew module that can carry two to three astronauts into space.